 Exclusive Coffee was established in 2008 and has been front and center since the beginning of Costa Rica’s “micromill evolution”, having partnered with some of the pioneering farmers of this movement.
 The Exclusive team works in three microregions — Central and West Valleys & Tarrazú — that they have identified as having the best potential for producing high quality coffee due to these regions’ altitudes, climate and soil conditions.

 CCS co-founders, Robert and Bjørnar, have been working with Exclusive and some of their micromill partners since Exclusive’s beginning, initially through Kaffa Oslo, CCS’ sister-company.
 CCS too, has been working with Exclusive and its partners since its beginning in 2012.

-Since then we have been establishing long and good partnerships with a handful of micromills that impresses us each season with new and exciting cup profiles coming from ever-ambitious processing techniques and an increasing number of different coffee varieties.
+Since then we have established strong partnerships with a handful of micromills, professionals who impress us each season with new and exciting cup profiles coming from ever-ambitious processing techniques and an increasing number of different coffee varieties.
 Costa Rica is amongst the most cutting-edge of the coffee origins we work in.
 We are always curious to see what new innovations this constantly evolving origin has in store for us.

 Costa Rica BLOG POSTS

 Use the arrows on the right to browse all Costa Rica blog posts.

 A gallery of photographs from Costa Rica is available on Flickr for download.
 Please credit Collaborative Coffee Source.
 View the gallery.